 - Track Ownership: State of Connecticut

-The CTrail Hartford Line commuter trains between New Haven and Springfield launched in June 2018 and were made possible through the New Haven-Hartford-Springfield (NHHS) Rail Project, a partnership between the State of Connecticut, Amtrak and the Federal Railroad Administration, as well as the states of Massachusetts and Vermont.
-This multi-year effort is aimed at creating new commuter and enhanced intercity passenger rail services benefiting the cities along Amtrak’s Springfield Line.
-The commuter service is expected to launch in spring 2018.
-This 62 mile corridor is also considered essential to future plans for high-speed rail service in greater New England.
+The CTrail Hartford Line commuter trains between New Haven and Springfield launched in June 2018 and were made possible through the New Haven-Hartford-Springfield (NHHS) Rail Project, a partnership between the state of Connecticut, Amtrak and the Federal Railroad Administration, as well as the states of Massachusetts and Vermont.
+This multi-year effort has aimed to create new commuter and enhanced intercity passenger rail services benefiting the cities along the New Haven-Springfield rail line.
+CTrail Hartford Line trains complement Amtrak service to offer travelers greater flexibility and choice.

 Opened to the public in 1920, the current Union Station is the third major passenger rail facility to serve the people of New Haven.
 Commissioned by the New York, New Haven and Hartford Railroad—commonly referred to as the “New Haven,”—the building replaced a nearby station built in the 1870s that had become crowded and outmoded.
 Union Station was designed by noted architect Cass Gilbert, who had gained great fame for the 57-storey, steel framed neo-Gothic tower he created for the Woolworth Company.
 The tallest building in the world from its completion in 1913 until 1930, it remains an important landmark in Lower Manhattan.
 Gilbert also designed a series of passenger depots for the Northern Pacific and New Haven Railroads.